elastos/Elastos.Developer.Website/content/elastos_blockchain/connect_to_elastos/exchanges/_index.md

 ## Reference

-### ELA Node
+### ELA (mainchain) Node

 <https://github.com/elastos/Elastos.ELA>

+Standalone server to run a Elastos mainchain node.

 #### Main net config file

 <https://github.com/elastos/Elastos.ELA/blob/master/docs/mainnet_config.json.sample>

-Please put this file in the directory of ELA node and change file name to config.json.
+Download this file to the ELA node directory and rename it to **mainnet_config.json**

 #### Test net config file

 <https://github.com/elastos/Elastos.ELA/blob/master/docs/testnet_config.json.sample>

-Please put this file in the directory of ELA node and change file name to config.json.
+Download this file to the ELA node directory and rename it to **testnet_config.json**

+### Running your node on mainnet or testnet

+> ./ela --datadir data_mn --conf mainnet_config.json

+or

+> ./ela --datadir data_tn --conf testnet_config.json

+**datadir** is the output folder in which your node will store its files.

 ### Transaction utility

 <https://github.com/elastos/Elastos.ELA.Utilities.Java>

-Make and sign transaction
+Java service that runs on exchange servers or wallets that manage users private keys on the server side.
+Used to make and sign Elastos transactions, get and create private and public keys.

 ### RPC interface